PASTAplus/PASTA/documentation/doc_tree/pasta_api/data_package_manager_api.rst

 Description
 """""""""""

-Read Data Entity ACL operation, specifying the scope, identifier, and revision of the data entity object whose Access Control List (ACL) is to be read in the URI, returning an XML string representing the ACL for the data entity.
+Read Data Entity ACL operation, specifying the scope, identifier, revision, and entity identifier of the data entity object whose Access Control List (ACL) is to be read in the URI, returning an XML string representing the ACL for the data entity.
 Please note: only a very limited set of users are authorized to use this service method.